University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_4_readqc.md

 # **FASTQ file format**

 Illumina reads are stored in FASTQ files with the extension `.fq` or `.fastq`.
 These files are plain-text but are often very large so are commonly compressed using `gzip`.
 The `.gz` extension is added to signify this.
-Most modern bioinformatics tools can read `gzip` compressed files you should keep them compressed unless you are using a tool that specifically requires them to be decompresed.
+Most modern bioinformatics tools can read `gzip` compressed files and so you should keep them compressed unless you are using a tool that specifically requires them to be decompresed.

 Let's take a look at the first 4 lines in one of our FASTQ files.